 We gave our beardie two.
 On the recommendation of a local breeder, we have one on the warm side and one on the cool side of her vivarium.
 This way, she has options.
 We have seen her use both hides a good amount.
 We are never sure why she picks the one she does, but she seems to enjoy having both of them!

 At least one hide is essential in any bearded dragon enclosure.
 Make sure you provide one for your beardie so they can feel safe and protected when they want to!
 Check out this cool half-log.
 It’s one of Bacardi’s favorite places to chill.

 While they do like to hide when stressed or if they feel threatened (and also when they brumate – see our brumation article here for complete details), they also generally really like human interaction.
 It’s for this reason that we include this on the “must-have” list.

 Sure, you could stick your bearded dragon in a well-furnished vivarium and never interact with them.
 They won’t die from it.
 But they won’t be as happy as they could be either.

 They also won’t be able to cope with interaction when it’s necessary.
 There are several times when human interaction is required.
 A dragon who is not regularly handled will have a much harder time with this than one who has regular people time under their belt!

-At a minimum, you should have your beardie checked once a year by a vet (see out guide to veterinary care here!).
-You should also be cutting their nails regularly (see our step by step guide here)—a task made infinitely easier with regular handling).
+At a minimum, you should have your beardie checked once a year by a vet (see our guide to veterinary care here!).
+You should also be cutting their nails regularly (see our step-by-step guide here)—a task made infinitely easier with regular handling).
 Baths two to three times a week are another time you’ll have to directly handle them.